visgotti/CentrumMessengers/README.md

 Simple request/response servers:

-   //Creating the broker is vital since it uses zmq's router socket to make sure requests and responses get
-   // to the correct destination.. all you need to do is call the constructor with a URI and ID.
+   Creating the broker is vital since it uses zmq's router socket to make sure requests and responses get to the correct destination.. all you need to do is call the constructor with a URI and ID.

-   // eventually a lot of this will be done in the centrum loader automatically from your centrum.config when I get around to it.
+   eventually a lot of this will be done in the centrum loader automatically from your centrum.config when I get around to it.

       var brokerURI = "tcp://127.0.0.1:4200";

       var broker = new Broker(brokerURI, "broker_id");

-   // this is all CentrumOptions look like for now.. eventually as I build the library I will find new uses for the options instead
-   // of just telling Centrum which messengers it's using.
-This is also why I'm keeping it like this for now if you look into
-   // Centrum.ts you can see how the initializeMessenger function works and by doing this way I will be able easily add new option processing
-   // in the future.
+   this is all CentrumOptions look like for now.. eventually as I build the library I will find new uses for the options instead of just telling Centrum which messengers it's using.
+This is also why I'm keeping it like this for now if you look into Centrum.ts you can see how the initializeMessenger function works and by doing this way I will be able easily add new option processing in the future.

       var requestOptions = { request: true };

       var responseOptions = { response: true };

-   // create the instances of each server.
-These should normally live on different processes at the least.
+    create the instances of each server.
+These should normally live on different processes at the least. each use a zmq dealer socket so they both need the brokerURI for routing purposes.

-   // each use a zmq dealer socket so they both need the brokerURI for routing purposes. var requestServer = new Centrum("request server", brokerURI, requestOptions);
+      var requestServer = new Centrum("request server", brokerURI, requestOptions);

       var responseServer = new Centrum("response server", brokerURI, responseOptions);

-   // now when you want to create your request
-   // this will allow you to now call foo with the same parameters as the function
+    now when you want to create your request this will allow you to now call foo with the same parameters as the function and whatever it returns gets sent as a data param to the response server.

-   // and whatever it returns gets sent as a data param to the response server. requestServer.create("foo", "response server", function(x) { return bar * 5 })
+      requestServer.create("foo", "response server", function(x) { return bar * 5 })

-   // now called like
+   now called like

       requestServer.requests.foo(10);

-   // it's asynchronous so to get the response either await response = requestServer.requests.foo(10);
+   it's asynchronous so to get the response either

+      await response = requestServer.requests.foo(10);

    or

       requestServer.requests.foo(10).then(response => {}).catch(err => {});

-   // Now.. this won't work until you set up the responseServer.
-Eventually I plan on doing some sort of run-time check
-   // to make sure all requests have a response listening for it as well as making sure corresponding hook's follow same
+   Now.. this won't work until you set up the responseServer.
+Eventually I plan on doing some sort of run-time check to make sure all requests have a response listening for it as well as making sure corresponding hook's follow same parameters.
-   // parameters.

-   // Creating the response
+   Creating the response
-   // "data" in the function is what gets returned from the function we passed in requestServer.create responseServer.createResponse("foo", function(data) { return data * 5 });
+   "data" in the function is what gets returned from the function we passed in requestServer.create

+      responseServer.createResponse("foo", function(data) { return data * 5 });

    This function passed in works as the hook to process incoming request data.
 Whatever this hook returns will be sent back to the request server as the asynchronous result.

-   // So now when you call....
+   So now when you call....

       await response = requestServer.requests.foo(10);

       console.log(response) //250